LingmoOS-Testing/lingmo-nix/README.md

 Visit [NixOS Wiki](https://nixos.wiki/wiki/Nixpkgs/Create_and_debug_packages) to learn how to build Nixpkgs.
 (Important in compiled LingmoOS Apps to NixOS executable binary packages.)

 ## Nixpkgs Source
 ~This is also a nixpkg source station now.
 The repository name in Nix configurations is `github:LingmoOS-Testing/lingmo-nix`.
-Better use in `flake.nix`!~ Remove to github:LingmoOS-Testing/hydrogen-nixpkgs now.
-This Nixpkgs Source won't be maintained, but the distribution's release will show here.
+Better use in `flake.nix`!
+Remove to github:LingmoOS-Testing/hydrogen-nixpkgs now.~ This Nixpkgs Source won't be maintained and archived.
+The distribution of its next version seemed have no use of the Source.
+But we're making efforts to develop Lingmo Desktop and Lingmo Software's customized application as Nixpkgs.
+Coming Soon!
-~